Developed by Ann Rodiger and Ariel Weiss

-The 2019 conference will prioritize workshops for experiential learning, and also include Master Classes.
-We welcome proposals for presentations that address specific topics relevant to piano playing and singing as well as more general topics that would be relevant to all musicians such as:
+The 2020 conference will prioritize workshops for experiential learning, and also include Master Classes.
+We welcome proposals for presentations that address specific topics relevant to making music collaboratively such as:

-- Managing Performance Anxiety
+Managing Performance Anxiety

-- Healthy Practice Habits
+Healthy Practice Habits

-- Warming Up the Musician
+Warming Up the Musician

-- Collaboration: Performing in an Ensemble
+Collaboration: Performing in an Ensemble

 Strategies for Self-Care